Data-Science-for-Linguists-2019/Reddit-Comment-Analysis/progress_report.md

 ## Captain's Log : 2nd Progress Report Stardate 3/19/19

 I'm sticking with the single day corpus.
-Dealing with comments from a larger timeframe would be convienient, but processing them would take a while.
+Dealing with comments from a larger timeframe would be better, but more time consuming to process correctly.

 I am fully committing to the machine learning of identifying subreddit based on the comment.
 I have even done some preliminary machine learning exercises.
 I am currently deciding on subreddits to focus on, but I will settle upon it soon.
-The list will include most of the ones I used in the jupyter section.
-I'll aim for about 8-10 if it's managable.
+The list will include most of the ones I used in the current phase.
+I'll aim for about 8-10 if it's manageable.

+I've done some preliminary machine learning, and achieved around 65-66% accuracy as the best.
+66% with just bayes.
+65% with support vectors on just textual features with 5 different subreddits.
+This gives me a decent idea of what to work with when I expand to 8-10 subreddits.
+Also, this is just preliminary, so no kfold validation just yet.
+In the final trials, it will be used if SVD can run all of the trials in a reasonable time frame.
+(I forgot random state on this trial comparison, the unknown random seed trial I originally got got had 62% with Bayes, increased by 5% using support vectors, so I know there's potential with support vectors here)

+The size of the whole corpus in words is 105-106 million words, with an average of 38.7 words per comment.
+I've published a sizeable sample of the data in the original json format, as well as a csv format that people can peruse with a spreadsheet viewer.

 (I've adjusted the link in the previous section that was affected by the quick repository restructure).
 Relevant Links: